 We have one designated safeguarding lead (Claire Crowther) and three back up safeguarding leads (Amy Wilkinson, Rachel Smith and Dan Vanboyd).
 Please see our Safeguarding Policy for more details on the role of the DSL.

 All staff have a responsibility to provide a safe environment in which children can learn.
 All staff have a responsibility to identify children who may be in need of extra help or who are suffering, or are likely to suffer significant harm.
 All staff then have a responsibility to take appropriate action, working with other services as needed.

 Every staff member is aware of the system within St Peter's C of E Primary School which support safeguarding – these are explained as part of staff induction and are reinforced at regular intervals.
 This includes our Child Protection Policy, staff code of conduct, and the role of the D.S.L (Designated Safeguarding Lead).
 All staff receive appropriate child protection training which is regularly updated.

 Staff are aware of the signs of abuse and neglect and maintain an attitude of ‘it could happen here’ where safeguarding is concerned.

-If staff have concern about a child they will raise these with Mrs Crowther the D.S.L., Miss Wilkinson or Mrs Smith the back up D.S.Ls.
+If staff have concern about a child they will raise these with Mrs Crowther the D.S.L., Miss Wilkinson, Mrs Smith or Mr Vanboyd the back up D.S.Ls.
 If the child’s situation does not appear to be improving the staff member will press for re-consideration.
 We believe children have the right to receive the right to help at the right time to address risks and prevent issues escalating.
 Concerns should always lead to help for the child.